Tennis Ball

 Ok, it’s time to pick up the tennis balls.

-The tennis ball just barely caught the line.
+That tennis ball just barely caught the line.

 Tennis balls are a unique piece of equipment developed exclusively for the sport and are necessary to play tennis.

-Most cans come with three tennis balls.
+Most cans come with three balls.
 This number permits the server to carry at least two for their first and second serve.
-A total of three allows players to rotate them throughout the match.
+A total of three also allows players to rotate them throughout the match.

-Having extra balls during a match also helps keep play moving because you don’t have to chase them down as much, but the more balls you use, the more expensive it gets.
+Having extra balls during a match helps keep play moving because you don’t have to chase them down as much, but the more balls you use, the more expensive it gets.

 Unfortunately, once opened, tennis balls begin to lose their pressure.
-As a result, unless you play multiple times per week, where you’d get good use out of more than three tennis balls, you may want to consider only opening one can at a time to save yourself money.
+As a result, unless you play multiple times per week, where you’d get good use out of more than three balls, you may want to consider only opening one can at a time to save yourself money.

 Tennis balls come in a variety of colors.
-However, the most common type of tennis ball is yellow or, more specifically, optic yellow.
+However, the most common type of ball is yellow or, more specifically, optic yellow.

-The most common types of tennis balls used in recreational and professional play will have a diameter that ranges from 6.54-6.86 cm (2.57-2.70 in).
+The most common type used in recreational and professional play will have a diameter that ranges from 6.54-6.86 cm (2.57-2.70 in).

 At the tour level, there are four types of balls permitted for play which include:

-Type 3 and type 4 tennis balls are only allowed for use on tennis courts 1,219 m (4,000 feet) above sea level.
+Type 3 and type 4 are only allowed for use on tennis courts 1,219 m (4,000 feet) above sea level.

 The standard weight of all professional and recreational tennis balls is 56.0-59.4 grams (0.123-0.131 lbs) or 1.975-2.095 ounces.